opitzconsulting/jquery-mobile-angular-adapter/README.md

 The build is done using maven and requirejs.

 - `mvn clean package -Pbuild`: This will create a new version of the adapter and put it into `/compiled`.

+The build also creates a standalone library including jquery, jquery-mobile and angular.
+If you want to do something during the initialization of jquery-mobile, use the following callback:
+`window.mobileinit = function() { ... }`

 Please install the latest version of the maven plugin `brew`.
 This project provides a snapshot release in `/localrepo`.